Published Rebating Violations and Sanctions

 Do state rebating laws apply to an agent/agency (agent) who sell federal crop insurance?While section 506(1) of the Act preempts State law that is in conflict with the Act, it does not prohibit the States from enforcing their rebating statutes on agents who sell federal multi-peril crop insurance (MPCI) if such laws are not in conflict.
 RMA and the States work together and share information regarding rebating violations.
 Given the broad scope of section 508(a)(9) of the Act, it is unlikely that there would be a violation of State rebating laws that would not be a violation of section 508(a)(9).
 RMA and the States are both enforcing rebating prohibitions.

-An agent is affiliated with another business and they provide other goods or services at a lower cost to producers that purchase their MPCI from them.
-The same lower cost is not provided to producers who do not purchase their MPCI from them.
+An agent is affiliated with another business, and they provide other goods or services at a lower cost or more favorable contract terms to producers that purchase their MPCI from them.
+The same lower cost or contract term is not provided to producers who do not purchase their MPCI from them.

-Examples of these other goods and services include, but are not limited to: other insurance; loan rates; commodity bushel price; accounting, financial, grain marketing, or farm management services; land appraisal or loan origination services; seed and inputs sales; and equipment sales and maintenance.
+Examples of these other goods, services, or contracts include, but are not limited to: other insurance; loan rates; commodity bushel price; accounting, financial, grain marketing, or farm management services; land appraisal or loan origination services; seed and inputs sales; and equipment sales and maintenance.

 Example: Another agent offers a crop hail policy that costs less than the coverage offered by your MPCI agent.
 In order to purchase the less expensive crop hail policy from the other agent you have to purchase your MPCI from them.
 Reference 3) “Private Product Sales” above is the RMA Managers Bulletin that addresses this prohibition.